nKlapatch/documentation/configuration/raspi-config.md

 # raspi-config

-This page describes the console based raspi-config application.
-If you are using the Raspberry Pi desktop then you can use the graphical Raspberry Pi Configuration application from the Preferences menu to configure your Raspberry Pi.
+This page describes the console-based `raspi-config` application.
+If you are using the Raspberry Pi desktop, you can use the graphical Raspberry Pi Configuration application from the Preferences menu to configure your Raspberry Pi.

 `raspi-config` is the Raspberry Pi configuration tool originally written by [Alex Bradbury](https://github.com/asb).
 It targets Raspbian.